October 21, 2023 - April 30, 2024

 The exhibition, organized by the Historic Costume and Textile Museum and the Marianna Kistler Beach Museum of Art, both at Kansas State University, provides a nostalgic view into American ingenuity, sensibility, and optimism during a particularly challenging time of economic hardship and war—the period of the Great Depression and World War II.
 The reuse of feed, flour, and sugar sacks was a cost-saving and resource-saving approach employed by homemakers to make new items to meet their families’ needs.

 Thrift Style is organized by ExhibitsUSA, a program of Mid-America Arts Alliance.

-The exhibit will be on display from January 28 to March 16, 2023 in the temporary galleries of the Hoover Presidential Museum.
+The exhibit will be on display from October 21, 2023 to April 30, 2024 in the temporary galleries of the Hoover Presidential Museum.